huseyindeniz/gitops-lab/README.md

 - ✅ Perform load testing for performance validation

+### Gaming

+- ✅ Install Colyseus Server on the Kubernetes cluster to manage and deploy multiplayer game servers.
+- ✅ Deploy a Phaser 3 game that uses the Colyseus client to interact with the Colyseus server for proper testing and demonstration of multiplayer functionality.

 ### AI/ML Support

 - ✅ GPU support for AI/ML training and inference pipelines